-Although there is a time for formal art instruction I don’t feel childhood is that time.
+While there is a time for formal art instruction I don’t feel childhood is that time, at least for most kids.
 Childhood is the perfect time for kids to revel in the joy of making just for the sake of making.
 Allowing kids time and freedom to explore will naturally build their skills and confidence.
-Here are a few simple supplies you can keep handy to facilitate that joyful making, even if you don’t consider yourself an artist!
+These supplies are simple and, I think, the best supplies to give your kiddo the most variety of experience for just a few dollars.
+Keep these inexpensive art supplies handy to facilitate that joyful making, even if you don’t consider yourself an artist!

 I used to be the education coordinator at our local art center.
 Planning, scheduling, and teaching children’s classes & field trips was a dream job for me.
 I only had two kids at the time and my second son often came to classes with me.
 Six years later he still talks about things he learned and made there.

 In most cases art classes are an awesome investment.
-But they are expensive.
-And in a family of six classes and activities outside the home can be overwhelming.
-There is no limit to the awesomeness I could sign my kids up for.
+But they can be very expensive.
+And in a family of six, classes and activities outside the home can be overwhelming.
+There is no limit to the awesomeness that I could sign my kids up for.